abdul-rehman-d/graphs/README.md

 A platform to create and save beautiful graphs for [Excalidraw](https://excalidraw.com/)

+## NOTE:

+This thing is entirely useful.
+Excalidraw has [a way](https://www.linkedin.com/posts/excalidraw_how-to-create-charts-in-excalidraw-activity-7102261258560659457-_BSl) to add graphs natively and I will not continue to make this ;-; (Date: 25/Nov/2025)

 ## Todo

 - [ ] Actually make the graph work